minghchen/Chatbot_test/README.md

 Hope you and me will get some insight into Seq2seq after completing the notebook.

 For more instruction and demonstration of Basic Seq2seq, please read the chatbot_test.ipynb.
+A better Chinese instruction of this project can be found at zhihu: https://zhuanlan.zhihu.com/p/34357774

 ```
 Q: do you have a free moment ?